Tracking Performance: Metrics To Determine Real Estate Agent Success

 Most brokerages have a variety of agents: full-time, part-time, and producing admins.
 Each type of agent has a cost to the real estate office.
 Monthly production, or the lack thereof, is the clearest way to see which agents cost the most.

-The same holds true for agents working on commission splits.
-You may make more from each of their closed transactions, but the cost needs to be evaluated against the expenses associated with supporting them.
+The same is true for agents working on commission splits.
+You may make more from each of their closed transactions, but you need to weigh the cost against the expense of supporting them.

 Take software, for example.
 Many tools for real estate charge per-user fees and require long-term contracts.
 This is an expense your brokerage must cover so that agents can use this software.